hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

 $$
 {: style="margin-top:2em;"}

 That's pretty much it!
-Other than a few tricks I used for the [math article]({% post_url 2022-08-08-visual-sum-of-cubes %}) to embed the diagrams in LaTeX and generate their geometries.[^et-cetera]
+I used a few other tricks for the [math article]({% post_url 2022-08-08-visual-sum-of-cubes %}) to embed the diagrams in LaTeX and generate their geometries, which I'll leave here as a footnote.[^et-cetera]

 [^et-cetera]:
     blah blah